gyware/DMail/README.md

 For advanced users, the CLI is recommended (VB.NET or VBScript are the most complete right now).

 ## For Developers
 For developers, we recommend the DMail functions as they can be integrated directly into your app with small snippet of code.
-Navigate to the directory of your desired language and download the function file (it will be named DMail-function with the file extension of the language it is written in).
+Navigate to the directory of your desired language then to "Function" and download the function file (it will be named DMail-function with the file extension of the language it is written in).

 ## Features
 * Send email without an SMTP server